Reviewing EHang (NASDAQ:EH) and Astronics (NASDAQ:ATRO)

-EHang (NASDAQ:EH) and Astronics (NASDAQ:ATRO) are both small-cap aerospace companies, but which is the better business?
-We will compare the two companies based on the strength of their analyst recommendations, risk, institutional ownership, valuation, dividends, earnings and profitability.
+Astronics (NASDAQ:ATRO) and EHang (NASDAQ:EH) are both small-cap aerospace companies, but which is the better investment?
+We will compare the two businesses based on the strength of their dividends, profitability, valuation, risk, institutional ownership, earnings and analyst recommendations.

 Profitability

-This table compares EHang and Astronics’ net margins, return on equity and return on assets.
+This table compares Astronics and EHang’s net margins, return on equity and return on assets.

 |Net Margins